-Restaurant Performance Index increased 0.9% in April
+Restaurant Performance Index edged down 0.1% in June

-The National Restaurant Association’s Restaurant Performance Index (RPI) posted a moderate increase in April, but continued to signal an uncertain outlook for business conditions in the months ahead.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 99.7 in April, up 0.9% from a level of 98.9 in March.
+The National Restaurant Association’s Restaurant Performance Index (RPI) held relatively steady in June, as restaurant operators continued to report mixed sales and traffic results.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 100.0 in June, down slightly from a level of 100.1 in May.

-The Current Situation Index, which measures current trends in four industry indicators, stood at 99.4 in April – up 0.5% from a level of 98.9 in March.
-April represented the second consecutive increase in the current situation component, even as operators continued to report mixed sales and customer traffic readings.
+The Current Situation Index, which measures current trends in four industry indicators, stood at 100.0 in June – down 0.4% from a level of 100.4 in May.
+Although restaurant operators reported a net increase in same-store sales in June, customer traffic remained dampened compared to year-ago readings.

 RPI Methodology